Top of Species Page

 Camellia angustifolia Chang (1981).

-Camellia anlungensis var. anlungensis Chang (1990).
+Camellia anlungensis Chang (1981).

 Camellia apolyodonta Chang & Chen, (1987).

 Subgenus Camellia; Section Camellia; Subsection Lucidissima.
 A tree, 2-6 m tall with smooth branches.
 Flowers subterminal and axillary, red, 5-7 cm across, with 7 broad obcordate petals; stamens and pistil 2.5 cm high.
 Leaves coriaceous, oblong, 8-14 cm long x 3-6 cm wide, glossy green, apices abrupt caudate-acuminate, margins serrate, petioles 8-10 mm long.
-Distribution: Hunan Province, China.
+Originated in Hunan Province, China.

 Camellia assimiloides Sealy (1949).